EloySchultz/OvaCADx_SPIE2025/Readme.md

 ## Figure 5
 AFTER training, testing and ensembling all model scores (see section 6):
 Run `ovacadx/scripts/Radiomics/Analysis/Half_subset_auc.py`
 Note that the first time you run this, you must uncomment the code that evaluates all the half-group AUCs.
-That section of code will save the scores and polarities to a file 'half_group_side.pkl' and 'half_group_score.pkl', which can be used in subsequent analysis.
+That section of code will save the scores and polarities to a file `half_group_side.pkl` and `half_group_score.pkl`, which can be used in subsequent analysis.
 Hence after running that section of code once, it can be commented again for convenience :).

 # 6 Reproduction of our model trainings (for tables)